Azure/azure-quickstart-templates/sas-viya/README.md

 #### Ansible Server Log Files:
 The /tmp directory is the primary deployment log directory.
 Other logs follow:
 * runAnsiblePhase*.log files: logs that are produced by the extensions
-* install_run_orchestration.log: logs that are created by an asynchronous task started in phase 7 and ending in phase 8.
-Sections of the text are returned as the results in the runAnsiblePhase7* - runAnsiblePhase8* logs.
+* install_runner.log: logs that are created by an asynchronous task started in phase 1 and ending in phase 7.
+Sections of the text are returned as the results in the runAnsiblePhase* logs.

 * Commands.log: a listing of the parameters supplied to the Ansible start script.
 *	/sas/install/ansible/sas_viya_playbook/deployment.log: log created by the SAS installation.
-The content should be duplicated in the install_run_orchestration.log
+The content should be duplicated in the install_runner.log.

 #### Services Server Log Files
 *	/var/log/sas: parent folder for SAS Viya application logs.
 If there is a startup issue after installation, the information in these logs might be helpful.